buildbot/buildbot/master/docs/manual/customization.rst

 Adding LogObservers
 ~~~~~~~~~~~~~~~~~~~

-Most shell commands emit messages to stdout or stderr as they operate, especially if you ask them nicely with a :option:`--verbose` flag of some sort.
+Most shell commands emit messages to stdout or stderr as they operate, especially if you ask them nicely with a `--verbose` flag of some sort.
 They may also write text to a log file while they run.
 Your :class:`BuildStep` can watch this output as it arrives, to keep track of how much progress the command has made or to process log output for later summarization.